Tag

 Crusader Kings 3

-Crusader Kings 3, the best strategy game of 2020, has usurped its predecessor’s spot on the list, unsurprisingly.
+Crusader Kings 3, the of 2020, has usurped its predecessor’s spot on the list, unsurprisingly.
 It’s a huge grand strategy RPG, more polished and cohesive than the venerable CK2, and quite a bit easier on the eyes, too.
 At first glance it might seem a bit too familiar, but an even greater focus on roleplaying and simulating the lifestyles of medieval nobles, along with a big bag of new and reconsidered features, makes it well worth jumping ship to the latest iteration.

 CK3 is a ceaseless storyteller supported by countless complex systems that demand to be mucked around with and tweaked.
 Getting to grips with it is thankfully considerably easier this time around, thanks to a helpful nested tooltip system and plenty of guidance.
 And all this soapy dynastic drama just has a brilliant flow to it, carrying you along with it.
 You can meander through life without any great plan and still find yourself embroiled in countless intrigues, wars and trysts.